 Motors and Sensors

 There are two main types of sensors on ebikes – cadence and torque.
 Cadence sensors sense the presence of pedaling, while a torque sensor senses how much pressure (or torque) you are applying to the pedals.
 All ebikes have cadence sensors, but only some bikes have torque sensors.

 Cadence sensors work as a type of on/off switch.
 When the sensor senses that the pedals are moving, it turns the motor on.
 When the pedals stop moving, it turns it off.

 Most budget friendly ebikes only have cadence sensors.
 Bike with just cadence sensors tend to “feel” more like riding an electric scooter at times (quick acceleration with little effort) versus riding a traditional bike.

-The Pace 350 and 500 both only have cadence sensors.
+The Pace 500.3 does has both a cadence and a torque sensor.
 Torque sensors work in conjunction with cadence sensors.
 They don’t signal the motor to turn on and off like the cadence sensor, but rather help to modulate the power the motor puts out once the motor is turned on.